-However, Kirk Herbstreit is best known for that and has made a killing throughout his career as an American sports analyst.
+Kirk Herbstreit is best known for doing just that, and he’s made a killing throughout his career as an American sports analyst.
 As one of the faces of ESPN College Gameday and a voice of college football games, it’s no wonder the 49-year-old makes a load of money.

 Kirk Herbstreit was born on August 19, 1969 in Centerville, Ohio.
 He was talented football player from a young age, even earning the Ohio Gatorade Player of the Year as the quarterback for Centerville High School.
 He was also a talented baseball player, but he decided to fallow in his father’s footsteps in multiple ways.

 Herbstreit’s father, Jim Herbstreit, played for the Ohio State Buckeyes and was a co-captain of the 1960 team.
-So it made sense for young Kirk to follow in his father’s path and become a Buckeye after a great high school career.
-Although he didn’t play in his first couple seasons on the football team, he did get playing time during his junior year, finishing with 485 passing yards, one touchdown and three interceptions.
+So it made sense for young Kirk to follow in his father’s path and become a Buckeye after his great high school career.
+Although he didn’t play in his first few seasons with the football team, he did get playing time during his junior year, finishing with 485 passing yards, one touchdown and three interceptions.

-Entering his senior year in 1992, Herbstreit was named the starting quarterback and a captain of the team.
-He led Ohio State to an 8-3-1 record by completing 58.7 percent of his passes for 1,904 yards, four touchdowns and six interceptions.
+Entering his senior year in 1992, Herbstreit was named the starting quarterback and a team captain by head coach John Cooper.
+He led the Ohio State football team to an 8-3-1 record by completing 58.7 percent of his passes for 1,904 yards, four touchdowns and six interceptions.

-Another role he has played in commentating was in EA Sports’ NCAA Football video games, which he has showed his support for bringing back recently.
+Herbstreit also lended his voice to the EA Sports’ NCAA Football video games, which he voiced his support for bringing back in recent years.

-Herbstreit met his future wife, Allison, while she was a cheerleader at Ohio State.
+Herbstreit met his future wife, Alison Butler, while she was a cheerleader at Ohio State.
 They married in 1998 and now have four children, all boy.
-Jake and Tye (twins), Zak, and Chase.
-Herbstreit has even had some of them on set with him on College Gameday over the years as they have grown up.
+Jake and Tye (twins who play football at Clemson), Zak, and Chase.
+Herbstreit even had some of them on set with him on College GameDay over the years as they have grown up.

 Herbstreit now lives in the Nashville, Tennessee area.
 He left Ohio in 2011 due to his issues with the fans of his alma mater after he was critical of the program during a broadcast.

-Due to his lengthy career, Herbstreit is signed by ESPN through 2022 and has an annual salary of $2 million and a net worth of $4 million.
-With how much he is traveling and does for the entire game from his time on Gameday to commentating games for ESPN and ABC Sports on Saturday nights, Herbstreit is definitely living up the the amount of money he makes.
+With how much he is traveling and does from his time on Gameday to commentating games for ESPN and ABC Sports on Saturday night, Herbstreit is definitely living up the the amount of money he makes.